MetOffice/forest/doc/source/guide.rst

 Remember to commit and push code regularly, the granularity of commits is a personal preference but we recommend small, orthogonal changes to ease the burden on our developers.
-We also appreciate documentation the describes your changes and tests that cover your code will go a long way to making sure we don't accidentally deprecate your feature.
+We also appreciate documentation that describes your changes and tests that cover your code will go a long way to making sure we don't accidentally deprecate your feature.